kbirk/esper/README.md

         depth: false
     });

-Once a context has been created, it is bound internally and can be accessed throughout the application by  calling the *get* method.
-It is important to note that all esper constructs will use the context bound during their instantiation.
+Once a context has been created, it is bound internally and can be accessed throughout the application by calling `esper.WebGLContext.get`.
+It is important to note that all esper classes will use the context bound *during their instantiation*.
 This is only important if you are intending to use multiple WebGL contexts.
-In most cases this is discouraged as WebGL classes cannot be shared between contexts and result in redundant buffers and textures.
+In most cases this is discouraged as WebGL constructs cannot be shared between contexts and result in redundant buffers and textures.

     var gl = esper.WebGLContext.get();

-The bind method can be used to manually bind a context.
+The `esper.WebGLContext.bind` method can be used to manually bind a context.
 Once again, if only one context is ever used, this is unnecessary as the context is bound upon creation.

     esper.WebGLContext.bind( 'canvas-id' );
     esper.WebGLContext.bind( canvasDOMElement );

 During the creation of the context, esper will automatically attempt to load all known WebGL extensions.
-To check whether or not an extension has been successfully loaded.
+To check whether or not a specific extension has been successfully loaded use `esper.WebGLContext.checkExtension`.

     // Check if the bound WebGL context supports depth textures. if ( esper.WebGLContext.checkExtension( 'WEBGL_depth_texture' ) ) {
         console.log( 'Depth textures are supported' );
     }

-All supported or unsupported extensions can also be queried in batch.
+All supported or unsupported extensions can also be queried.

     esper.WebGLContext.supportedExtensions().forEach( function( extension ) {
         console.log( extensions + ' is supported.');